How to Fossil Hunt (PDF)

 Note: links within the PDFs do not work.
 Use the links on the left to check the water levels etc. Please check the water level before coming if you plan on fossil hunting.
 We don't want you to be disappointed.

 Fossil Hunting on the Peace River is a popular past time.
 Go to any boat ramp on the upper to middle Peace and you'll see fossil hunters.
-The best way to find fossils though is to rent a canoe and work your way down the river.
+The best way to find fossils though is to rent a canoe or kayak and work your way down the river.
 In a canoe or kayak, you can get to fossil spots most can't get to.
 You can find all types of fossils including shark teeth, mammoth teeth, camel teeth, dolphin teeth, mastodon teeth, you name it.
 If it once roamed or swam over Florida, you might find a fossilized piece of history.
 The only thing you won't find are dinosaur fossils.

 When: The best time to fossil hunt is springtime usually.
 March, April, May are usually the low times of year.
 The water needs to be a least 12" below normal for the best fossil hunting to be getting good.
 Keep an eye on the Peace River Water Level.
-Anytime the river drops it is time to fossil hunt.
+Any time the river drops it is time to fossil hunt.

 Sunny days are preferred because you can see the bottom better but sunny is not necessary if you are sifting.
-Sunny days are best for snorkeling and diving though and the water clarity needs to be good.
+Sunny days are best for snorkeling and diving and the water clarity needs to be good.
 The higher the water, the less clarity there is.